Diploma of Counselling vs Bachelor of Counselling: which is right for you?

 What can you do with a Diploma vs a Bachelor?

 Both qualifications open doors to professional counselling roles.
-The difference lies in the breadth of settings and the registration pathways available to you.
+The difference lies in the breadth of settings and the recognition pathways available to you.

 With a Diploma of Counselling, you can work as: